 • Source (backup): Select a backup Ingest that will be used as a fallback.

 • Activate on creation: This is checked by default.
-If this option is unchecked, the Splice will not be active from creation capturing will only start if it is manually activated.
+If this option is unchecked, the Splice will not be automatically activated.

 6. The Capture Rules represent any actions that can trigger Splice to start and stop recording a live stream.
 There are three types of capture rules:

-• Time-based Triggers (explicit start time and end time) - Setting the capturing rules of a Splice to Start/ Stop on date/time will cause the recording start and stop accordingly.
+• Time-based Triggers (explicit start time and end time) - Setting the capturing rules of a Splice to Start/Stop on date/time will cause the recording to start and stop accordingly.

-• Metadata Triggers (start + stop) - By setting the capture rules of Splice to Start/ Stop on metadata, our tool will start capturing after the encoder sends specific metadata matching the configured rule within in Splice.
-It will then finish capturing when the specific metadata for stop is received.
-Of course, matching and capturing only applies when the Splice is active.
+• Metadata Triggers (start + stop) - By setting the capture rules of Splice to Start/Stop on metadata, Splice will start capturing as soon as the encoder sends specific metadata matching the configured rule.
+The live recording will then finish capturing when the specific “stop” metadata is received.
+Of course, matching and capturing only functions when the specific Splice is active.

 Splice will continue to capture recordings each time that the conditions for start/stop are met.
 You can limit this to just 1 capture and deactivate the recurring feature by checking the Deactivate after first capture option.

 7. Destination is the last step that you need to configure before completing the Splice creation process.
-This sets the location of where the recording files will be stored.
-You can choose between AWS S3, Simplecast or Podcaster.
+This sets the storage location of the resulting recording files.
+You can choose between AWS S3, Simplecast, or Podcaster.

 • Uploading into AWS S3 requires all the required information about the bucket and the access keys.
 All of the starred fields must be correct in order to save the Splice.